sunghoonim/ADfSM/README.md

 * [Project page](https://sites.google.com/site/shimrcv/imeccv16)

-# Dependency
+## Dependency
 * Opencv
 * Ceres

-# How to run
+## How to run
 * run main.m

-# Important Information
+## Important Information

 Frame selection

 The current implementation uses only the first 30 frames of your video clip.
-If you want to try with a different number of images or different sampling rate, please modify the "LoadSmallMotionClip" function.
+If you want to try with a different number of images or different sampling rate, please change 'sam_rate'.

 Dense matching step

 We implemented the function "DenseMatching" to receive a scale for image downsampling and the number of labels for your convenience in testing.
-(Default: 0.5 scale and 64 labels for quick tests, but please remind that 1.0 and 256 were used in the paper)
+(Default: 0.5 scale and 64 labels for quick tests, you can change them ('scaling, 'num_label')

 For the depth refinement, we utilized a tree-based depth upsampling approach [1,2].

-# Authors
+## Authors

 Sunghoon Im
 Hyowon Ha